 While cryogenic suspension could help mitigate some of these issues, the long-term effects of cryogenics on human physiology is not yet known.
 This means that extensive testing would be needed before such a mission could ever be attempted.
 This only adds to the overall moral and ethical considerations that this concept entails.

 Last, there is the possibility that subsequent technological progress will lead to the development of faster and more advanced starships in the meantime.
-These ships, departing Earth after much later, could be able to overtake the generation ship before it ever reached its destination – thus making the entire journey pointless.
+These ships, departing Earth much later, could be able to overtake the generation ship before it ever reached its destination – thus making the entire journey pointless.

 Given the sheer cost of building a generation ship, the risks of making such a long journey, the number of unknowns involved, and the possibility that it would be rendered pointless by the advancement of technology, one has to ask the question: is it worth it?
 Unfortunately, like so many questions pertaining to multi-generational space travel, there is no clear answer.

 In the end, if the resources are available and the will to do it is there, human beings may very well attempt such a mission eventually.
-There will be no guarantee of success and, even if the crew successfully makes it to another star system and colonizes a distant planet, it will be millennia before anyone on Earth hears from their descendants.
+There will be no guarantee of success, and even if the crew successfully makes it to another star system and colonizes a distant planet, it will be millennia before anyone on Earth hears from their descendants.

 Under the circumstances, it would seem more sensible to just wait on further technological advances and try to go interstellar later.
 However, not everybody may not be so willing to wait, and history tends to remember those who defy the odds and take risks.
 And as ventures like Mars One have shown us, there is no shortage of people willing to risk their lives for the sake of colonizing a distant world!